Anmol-Singh-Jaggi/directsync/README.md

  - Add coloured output.
  - Handle nested structures with symlinks.
  - Provide direct interface with online storage services.
+ - Add developer guidelines.
  - ~~Add demo.~~
  - ~~Add `simulate` option.~~
  - ~~Add `use-trash` option to send to recycle bin instead of delete/overwrite.~~
+ - ~~Add `cache` option to cache the results of the previous difference check to disk.~~